 - Last Minute Changes to a Will or Trust – Substantial last minute changes to the will or leaving a substantial portion to a charity, church or an individual can serve as grounds to challenge the will; Removal of a spouse or other heir prior to the passing of your loved one, or a change to the administrator or personal representative.

 - Executor Misconduct or Misappropriation of Trust or Estate Funds by the Personal Representative – Evidence or suspicion that the personal representative designated to manage the property of the estate has misappropriated funds or other assets or negligently failed to act in the best interest of the estate.

 How Much Does it Cost to Challenge a Will?

 There is no charge for the first meeting.
 In most will contest cases, you will not pay any fees or costs unless we recover for you.
 In contingency fee matters, attorneys’ fees are calculated before deducting expenses from recovery.

 No matter what your legal situation, the Strom Law Firm, L.L.C., offers a free consultation to discuss your probate and estate dispute.
-If you believe that you have unfairly been cut out of a will, or the trustee has abused his or her power, call us today at 803-252-4800.
+If you believe that you have unfairly been cut out of a will, or the trustee has abused his or her power, call our South Carolina will contest lawyers today at 803-252-4800.